sonburn/sncr-sketch-plugin/README.md

 Updates the position and layer name of all linked section titles on the current page.
 If a section title is linked to an artboard which no longer exists on the page, the section title will be unlinked.

 ## Settings…
-Displays options for setting the width of linked section titles, as well as horizontal and vertical offsets.
+Displays options for setting the width and vertical and horizontal offsets of section titles.

 ![Section Titles Settings](https://raw.githubusercontent.com/sonburn/sncr-sketch-plugin/master/Resources/Section%20Titles%20Settings.png)